nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       iii.
 Then, the method `arrangeTaskList` in `Schedule` class is called, and it takes in `storage.tasksList` (the TaskList object with all the currently stored tasks drawn from storage), `calendarTasks` (an ArrayList<ArrayList<String>> object initialized with empty ArrayLists of type String), `month` (the month input by the user, which in this example is the integer `10`) and year `month` (the year input by the user, which in this example is the integer `2021`), and adds the tasks to the days in the empty String ArrayLists initialized before in `calendarTasks`.

-      iv.The method `arrangeLectureList` is also called and the process is same as in the previous step, except with `storage.lectureList` and `calendarLecture` replacing the first two input parameters of `arrangeTaskList`.
+      iv.The method `arrangeLectureList` is also called, and the process is same as in the previous step, except with `storage.lectureList` and `calendarLecture` replacing the first two input parameters of `arrangeTaskList`.

       v.Then, the method `displayCalendar` in `Schedule` class is called, and it takes in `inputYearMonth` (the YearMonth object created from the month and year parsed from the user input), the `calendarTasks` (that was filled with the tasks for each day in the Step (iii)) and `calendarLecture` (that was filled with the lectures for each day in the Step (iv)).
 The method `displayCalendar` performs the necessary logic to print out the calendar.
   >  **NOTE:** Two tasks and two lectures are displayed for each day based on the order in which the user added them, and if there are more, they will show as and when the user deletes the tasks/lectures that are currently displayed.